 The survey will be run in two main phases:

-1) Screening Survey – from September to October 2019, recreational fishers who possess a current NSW 1 or 3 year fishing licence will be randomly selected and asked to complete a short questionnaire to determine whether they have been fishing recently and whether they intend to fish during 2019-20.
+1) Screening Survey – from September to October 2021, recreational fishers who possess a current NSW 1 or 3 year fishing licence will be randomly selected and asked to complete a short questionnaire to determine whether they have been fishing recently, and whether they intend to fish during 2021-22.

 The management of recreational fisheries is most successful when there is effective collaboration between government and recreational fishers.
 By working together, we can ensure the best outcomes for recreational fishing both now and into the future.
 The ultimate success of this project therefore relies heavily on the cooperation of the recreational fishing community.
 Importantly, all research is conducted on a completely voluntary and confidential basis.

 So whether you fish a lot or only occasionally, please help out if you are contacted to participate in the survey.
-The information collected will be of immense value in maintaining a sustainable recreational fishery into the future.
+The information collected is critical in maintaining a sustainable recreational fishery into the future.

 If you require further information regarding the survey, please contact: